 What is summer camp food like?

 Food at Odyssey’s summer camp is far from your usual summer camp fare.
-Each meal includes both vegetarian and non-vegetarian options.
+Each meal includes both vegetarian, gluten free and non-vegetarian (vegan) options.
 There are always superb salads and occasionally organic, free-range beef and chicken.
 All meals are made using as many organic and local ingredients as possible.
 Meals are served buffet style, and campers can take as much as they want.
 OTC campers and staff rave about our food!
 If you have any special dietary concerns, don’t hesitate to reach out to us.

 Do you offer financial assistance?

 Odyssey is committed to helping families with limited finances.
 Eligibility for financial assistance is primarily determined by your family’s gross annual income.
 If you would like to apply for financial assistance fill out this form.

 How many new campers are there each summer?
 Do they come with friends?

 At least half of the campers will be there for the first time, and for many it’s their first time away from home for any extended period of time.
 The majority of teenagers come by themselves.
 While it’s normal for new campers to worry whether they will make friends, generally within a few days people make great connections.

 What are the staff like?

 We hire about 45 of the most fun, loving, compassionate people we know.
 Many have been at camp for years and many came when they were fifteen and came back as counselors at 22.
 They all have at least one year of college, and their average age is 24.
 We do an extensive background check on all staff members before they are hired.
 Learn more about our summer staff here.